The Value of Preventive Health: Degrees & Careers in Early Care

 Osteoporosis Screening

-A bone density test requires a prescription or recommendation from your healthcare provider and usually is received in a hospital’s radiology department, a private radiology group, or some specialized medical practices.
-The National Osteoporosis Foundation (NOF) recommends that the following groups receive a bone density test:
+A bone density test requires a prescription or recommendation from your healthcare provider and is usually received in a hospital’s radiology department, a private radiology group, or some specialized medical practices.
+The Bone Health & Osteoporosis Foundation (BHOF) recommends that the following groups receive a bone density test:

 • Women over age 65 and men over age 70